RosameliaCarioni/word_predictor/README.md

 | **Twitter**        | Tweets data              | 583.1 MB | [Rpubs - Twitter Data](https://rpubs.com/NAyako/1036093)             |

 ### Preprocessing
 All datasets were pre-processed to clean and standardize the text data.
-The preprocessing scripts are available in the `data_processing/` directory, and the cleaned datasets are stored in `data/clean_data/`.
+The preprocessing scripts are available in the `data_processing/` directory, and the cleaned datasets can be [downloaded here](https://drive.google.com/file/d/13o4l--P29W-vunAA241gp_zDWu0SOxJF/view?usp=sharing).
+You should unzip them and store them in the main directory in the path `data/clean_data/`.

 ## Run the word predictor

 1. **Clone the repository:**
     ````
    git clone https://github.com/RosameliaCarioni/word_predictor.git
-   cd WORD_PREDICTOR
+   cd word_predictor
     ````

 2. **Create an activate a conda environment:**